alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 - Open the `Safe Haven Research Users` OU
 - Ensure that the non-privileged user account that you want to use is listed here, or if it is not then create it.

-2. Adding the user account to the correct Security Group
+2. Ensure that the user account is in the correct Security Group
 - Still in the `Active Directory Users and Computers` app, open the `Safe Haven Security Groups` OU
 - Right click the `SG <SRE ID> Research Users` security group and select `Properties`
 - Click on the `Members` tab.
 - If the user you plan to use is not already listed here you must add them to the group (*the automatically-created test researcher should already be in the correct group*)
   - Click the `Add` button
-  - Enter the start of the `<SRE ID>` and click "Check names"
+  - Enter the start of the username and click `Check names`
-  - Select the `<SRE ID> Test Researcher` and click `Ok`
+  - Select the correct username and click `Ok`
   - Click `Ok` again to exit the add users dialogue

 3. Ensure that the account has MFA enabled